System Design Space

 Plan architecture evolution in iterative stages

-Architecture is continuous work: use fitness checks, regular reviews and targeted refactoring initiatives.
+Architecture is continuous work: use fitness checks, regular reviews, and focused refactoring initiatives.

 Key architecture trade-offs